 Medicines can cost a lot of money.
 If you are worried about money, you may want to cut costs.

 Talk to your doctor if you do not have enough money for your medicine.
 Your doctor may be able to change your medicine to a generic brand that costs less.
-Many pharmacies and drug companies have programs for reducing patient costs.
+Many pharmacies and drug companies have programs for reducing the cost for people.

 Call the doctor when you feel like changing your medicine.
 Know all the medicines that you take.
 Tell your doctor about your prescription medicines, over-the-counter drugs, and any vitamins, supplements, or herbs.
 Together with your doctor, decide what medicines you will take.

 Medication - non-compliance; Medication - nonadherence